|Syracuse University||Online MS in Library and Information Science||✓|

 There are multiple online library science degree programs in Texas.
 One of the top options is the Master of Library Science from Sam Houston State University.
 This program requires 36 credit hours and an internship to apply studies to a real-world situation.
 Certification for school librarianship is also available.

-Campus-based and online ALA-Accredited library science degrees in New Mexico
+List of the best campus-based and online ALA-Accredited library science degrees in New Mexico

 New Mexico State University